Dida Clifton

 Henry Harrison:

-Clients can be in any state?
+Clients can be anywhere?

 Dida Clifton: